cksource/ckeditor4-plugin-a11ychecker/README.md

 Another person might now simply get the `zip`, extract it to the `ckeditor/plugins` directory and everything is ready to go.

-#### Including Different Quail Config
+#### Including a Different Quail Configuration

-You might want to change default Quail guidelines config.
-Doing so, might have some benefit, in particular your AC distribution users won't need edit **config.js** on their own after your releases.
-You can do that by adding an extra CLI `--quail-config="foo.json"` parameter to the build command.
-It should point a JSON file that contains an array of strings.
-E.g.
+You might want to change the default Quail guidelines configuration.
+Doing so might have some benefits.
+For example, the users of your Accessibility Checker distribution will not need to edit the ``config.js`` on their own after your releases.
+You can do that by adding an extra `--quail-config="foo.json"` CLI parameter to the build command.
+It should point to a JSON file that contains an array of strings.
+For example:

 ```json
 [